PGMax: Factor Graphs for Discrete Probabilistic Graphical Models and Loopy Belief Propagation in JAX: Introduction

 \section{Introduction}

-Discrete Probabilistic Graphical Models (PGMs) can compactly encode joint probability distributions over a set of discrete variables.
-Discrete PGMs are commonly specified using factor graphs~\citep{kschischang2001factor}, and have seen successful applications to problems in a wide range of fields such as computer vision~\citep{wang2013markov}, natural language processing~\citep{wang2019bert} and biology~\citep{mora2011biological}.
-A standard approach for inference on discrete PGMs involves message passing algorithms like Loopy Belief Propagation (LBP)~\citep{pearl1988probabilistic, murphy1999loopy}, which adopts easy-to-derive message updates given a factor graph and has enjoyed remarkable empirical success.
-However, despite the many past attempts at implementing factor graphs and LBP in Python\footnote{Some examples include \href{https://github.com/rdlester/pyfac}{pyfac}, \href{https://github.com/mbforbes/py-factorgraph}{py-factorgraph}, \href{https://github.com/jeroen-chua/factorflow}{factorflow}, \href{https://github.com/danbar/fglib}{fglib}, \href{https://github.com/ilyakava/sumproduct}{sumproduct}, \href{https://github.com/pgmpy/pgmpy}{pgmpy}, \href{https://github.com/jmschrei/pomegranate}{pomegranate}.}, there exists no well-established open-source Python package with efficient and scalable LBP implementations for general factor graphs.
-A key challenge lies in the design and manipulation of Python data structures containing LBP messages for factor graphs with potentially complicated topology, factor definitions and discrete variables with a varying number of states.
+Discrete Probabilistic Graphical Models (PGMs) compactly encode the full joint probability distribution of a set of discrete variables.
+Discrete PGMs are commonly specified using factor graphs~\citep{kschischang2001factor}, and have seen successful applications in a wide range of fields such as computer vision~\citep{wang2013markov}, natural language processing~\citep{wang2019bert} and biology~\citep{mora2011biological}.
+A standard approach to run inference on discrete PGMs with tractable factors involves message-passing algorithms like Loopy Belief Propagation (LBP)~\citep{pearl1988probabilistic, murphy1999loopy}.
+Given a factor graph with discrete variables and tractable factors, LBP propagates easy-to-derive message updates between the variables and the factors of the graph.
+However, despite the many past attempts at implementing factor graphs and LBP in Python\footnote{Some examples include \href{https://github.com/rdlester/pyfac}{\texttt{pyfac}}, \href{https://github.com/mbforbes/py-factorgraph}{\texttt{py-factorgraph}}, \href{https://github.com/jeroen-chua/factorflow}{\texttt{factorflow}}, \href{https://github.com/danbar/fglib}{\texttt{fglib}}, \href{https://github.com/ilyakava/sumproduct}{\texttt{sumproduct}}, \href{https://github.com/pgmpy/pgmpy}{\texttt{pgmpy}}, \href{https://github.com/jmschrei/pomegranate}{\texttt{pomegranate}}.}, there is no well-established open-source Python package that implements efficient and scalable LBP for general factor graphs.
+In particular, a key challenge lies in the design and manipulation of the Python data structures containing the LBP messages for factor graphs with (a) complicated topology; (b) complex factor definitions; and (c) discrete variables with a varying number of states.

-In this paper, we describe PGMax, a new open-source Python package that provides an easy-to-use interface for specifying general factor graphs, and implements efficient and scalable LBP in JAX~\citep{jax2018github}.
-Compared with existing alternative Python packages, PGMax supports more general factor graphs, demonstrates superior inference performance in terms of quality, efficiency and scalability, and additionally opens up exciting new possibilities from its seamless interaction with the rapidly growing JAX ecosystem.
+In this paper, we describe PGMax, a new open-source Python package that (a) provides an easy-to-use interface for specifying general factor graphs with discrete variables and tractable factors and (b) implements efficient and scalable LBP in JAX~\citep{jax2018github}.
+Compared with existing alternative Python packages, PGMax (a) supports a larger class of tractable factors; (b) demonstrates superior inference performance in terms of quality, inference speed and scalability; and (c) opens up new research possibilities from its seamless interaction with the rapidly growing JAX ecosystem~\citep{deepmind2020jax}.